inesp/inesp.github.io/_posts/2020-11-04-estimation-is-a-delusion.md

 **But here is a list of things we will gain and here is a list of risks we will take.**

+It is kinda funny how the tasks that are unsplitable also tend to be such that nobody has any experience with them.
+You would only ever upgrade a specific system from Python 2 to Python 3 once.
+So, before it is done, you haven't done it before and after it is done, it doesn't have to be done again.
+The only way to re-do this task is to find a similar system that is still on Python 2 and offer to upgrade it to Python 3.

+One of the risks of an un-splittable project is also that the project fails.
+With it all the time and effort wil go to waste.
+This is something that needs to be discussed before the project is started.

+**Just because we've already invested 20 person-months into project X, doesn't necessarily mean it makes sense to finish it.** If we know project X is doomed, then let's stop wasting resources on it immediatelly.
+The fact that we've already lost 20 months doesn't mean wasting 21 months is the way to go.

+But maybe the project will all go very well and we'll soon reap the rewards of starting it.

-One of the risks is also that all this time and effort will go to waste.
-If this project is important enough, let's allocate a few resources to it so that somebody can start working on it. **If their work goes well, then let's continue, if it will still go well, then let's continue,** if it will still go well, then let's continue gradually increasing that somebody's resources.
+The way to split up an un-splittable project is to start slowly.
+Let's allocate only a few resources to it so that somebody can start working on it. **If their work goes well, then let's continue, if it will still go well, then let's continue,** if it will still go well, then let's continue gradually increasing that somebody's resources.

-**But it could also not go well, in which case, we have to be prepared to stop work on this project and forget about it.**

-**Just because we've already invested 20 person-months into this project, doesn't necessarily mean it makes sense to finish it.** Maybe it will be better to drop it.
-And maybe it will all go very well and we'll soon reap the rewards of starting this project.
+In reality every project is still a gamble

-#### What are you going to do with the answer?
+## What are you going to do with the answer?

-The importance of this question is questionable.
+And then there is the question: **What are you going to do with my answer?** What do you plan to do with "52 hours"?

 If you are asking your developers how long something will take because you will secretly send this number over to the customer as a binding offer, then stop doing it.

-**Your developers are not freelancers,** they don't need to haggle with your customers over how much they pay you.
+**Your developers are not freelancers,** they don't need to haggle with your customers over how much the customer pays you.
 That is your job.

 If you are asking your developers for numbers to report to your superiors, then only ask for estimates of projects that are similar to existing projects they did.

-If you ask for estimates for projects they have no experience with, you will get made-up numbers, that you will have trouble defending later on.
+If you ask for estimates for projects the devs have no experience with, you will get made-up numbers, that you will have trouble defending later on.

 If you are asked this question by a customer and you are the one, who has to come up with answers to it, then try to split up the project into sub-projects that are similar to your experience.

 **There is no point in giving estimations that you can't stick to with a reasonable error margin.**

-But what if your projects are similar and you want to give estimation a go, what are your options?
+Estimations are tricky, don't use them just because.
+Use them when you can actually mitigate the risks.

 ## What are your options for estimation?

+Ok, so now we are finally at projects that we actually _can_ estimate.

+So, how does one go about doing this?

 All estimates usually take 2 things into account: